sivahuang77/citrux-cli/docs/cli/enterprise.md

 ## Telemetry and auditing

-For auditing and monitoring purposes, you can configure Gemini CLI to send telemetry data to a central location.
+For auditing and monitoring purposes, you can configure Citrux CLI to send telemetry data to a central location.
 This allows you to track tool usage and other events.
 For more information, see the
 [telemetry documentation](./telemetry.md).